 The Wraithe Sigillum Tarot is based on traditional tarot, but each card has a very different illustration of a sigillum (symbol) of power that helps the individual connect with universal consciousness.
 Each sigillum was specially chosen by the artist based on his own experience.
 Available through The Game Crafter.

 The Writings of Ki'usha Cards is a very stark and plain oracle deck, depicting unusual sigils and calligraphic symbols in black ink on white cards.
 Now self-published and available from the artist.

 The Wyzard of Odd Tarot is an eclectic blend of tarot, geometry, runes and music, with 78 illustrations formed from a unique method of incense smoke photography.
-The first edition of 52 decks is sold out, but the second edition is coming soon and is available for pre-order.
+Self-published and available from the artist.

 The Yuletide Lenormand is a holiday-themed Petit Lenormand deck, with 36 standard cards plus 5 alternate cards.
 The cards have holly-entwined borders and feature Christmas, Yule, winter and holiday symbols and scenes.